mvolkmann/blog/src/web-dev-tips.md

 If a list contains two time values, the first must be for `animation-duration` and the second must be for `animation-delay`.
-Note that the `animation-iteration-count` value can be a number which is distinguishable from a time value.
+Note that the `animation-iteration-count` value can be a number that is distinguishable from a time value.

 The following example demonstrates many of the animation properties.
 It moves a square around the window when the "Start" button is pressed.
-The background color of the square changes from red to yellow, to green, to blue, and back to red.
+The background color of the square changes from red to yellow to green to blue and back to red.
 The "Start" button changes to "Pause" and a "Stop" button appears.
 Pressing the "Pause" button pauses the animation and changes the button to "Resume".
 Pressing the "Resume" button resumes the animation.
-Pressing the "Stop" button stops the animation, which returns the square to its starting position, and changes the first button back to "Start".
+Pressing the "Stop" button stops the animation, which returns the square to its starting position and changes the first button back to "Start".

 {% include "_css-animation.html" %}